Legion (Marvel Comics): Personalities

+Equipment

+Following the Age of X, David briefly used a Neural Switchboard Wristband engineered by Doctor Nemesis, Madison Jeffries, and Reed Richards.
+This device allowed Legion to utilize a personality's power set for several seconds without being overwhelmed by that personality.
+However, he soon abandoned this and attempted instead to develop a more organic control over his personalities.

 Mentality

 Legion has been described as having dissociative identity disorder.
 In his first appearance he was also described as autistic, however this diagnosis has not been used since.

 Origin of name

 Legion's name is derived from a passage in the Christian Bible (found in Mark 5 and Luke 8).
 In it, Jesus asks a man possessed by many evil spirits what his name is, to which the man replies "I am Legion, for we are many".